-These days, young professionals often opt for condo living. condominiums can be a great option for those who want city living but cant afford a large single family house near the city.
-The process of buying a condo can be long and strenuous even if all things go well.
+These days, young professionals often opt for condominium living. condominiums can be a great option for those who want city living but cant afford a large single family house near the city.
+The process of buying a condominium can be long and strenuous even if all things go well.

 It can also be euphoric.